jon-jacky/Piety/BRANCH.md

 This is the **flatten** branch:

 - **flatten**.
-Simplify display updates in *frame* and its clients.
-Replace its large  *update*  function with each of its many nested cases turned into a  separate small function, whose name is the same as the *Op* *Enum* value that was used to select that case.
+Improvements to organization and style in *frame* and *window*, and correpsonding revisions in their clients *buffer*, *ed*, *edda*, and *edsel*.
+In *frame*,  replace its large  *update* function with each of its many nested cases  turned into a  separate small function, whose name is the same as the *Op*  *Enum* value that was used to select that case.
 Each function has just  the  minimum of positional arguments it needs,  instead of many optional  keyword  arguments.
 Remove the *updates* module with its *Op* enum; they  are no longer needed to select cases.
-Remove the *view* module with its no-op *update* function that suppresses output when no display, instead just have a  boolean variable and explicitly guard *import frame* and each call to a  *frame* display function.
+Remove the *view* module with its  no-op *update* function that suppresses output when no display.
+Instead, in *ed* and *buffer* have a boolean variable *displaying* that explicitly guards *import frame* and each call to a *frame* display function.
+In *window*, simplify code and  remove redundancies, rename several methods, reorder methods in the file.
+Revise  explanations in *frame.md* and *window.md*, minor revisions to other *md* files.
 Begun 17 Jan 2020.

 Branches recently merged into *master*: